operations-project/ansible-collection-site-runner/docs/site-setup.md

     ### DDEV Domains

     - DDEV automatically decides what URLs to host sites at based on the `project_tld` and `name` properties in your DDEV config.
-    - When running CI environments, you will have multiple git clones on a single server, so you need to make sure the DDEV domains are unique.
+    - When running CI environments, you will have multiple git clones on a single server.
+The `name` property of each project using `ddev` must be unique.
     - Setup wildcard DNS to point `*.dev.yourhost.com` or similar to your server.
-    - To override the `project_tld` for individual code checkouts, you can do this:
+    - To override the `project_tld` and `name` for individual code checkouts, you can do this:
         1. To set domains dynamically: Write an additional `config.z.yaml` file to the DDEV folder using your GitOps scripts, that includes a modified `project_tld`:

                 # File: .github/workflows/pull-request.yml